 "Public charge" is a term used in immigration law.
-The term describes persons who cannot support themselves and who depend on benefits that provide cash - such as CalWORKs or SSI - for their income.
-Depending on your immigration status, DHS and U.S. State Department consular officers abroad can refuse to let you enter the U.S., reenter the U.S., or become a lawful permanent resident if they think you will not be able to support yourself without these benefits in the future.
-Public charge is not an issue for immigrants who are applying to become a U.S.
+The term describes persons who cannot support themselves and who depend on benefits that provide cash - such as TANF or SSI - for their income.
+Depending on your immigration status, the Department of Homeland Security or U.S. State Department consular officers abroad can refuse to let you enter the